 Successful launch video footage will be in your photo album, where you take pictures and videos.

-Telemetry data is available by clicking the Data button on the main page and then selecting a file prefixed with the word launch.
+Telemetry data is available by tapping the Data button on the main page and then selecting a file prefixed with the word launch.

 Testing: Simply shake the phone hard, while vertical and launch ready (portrait - this can be configured differently) to simulate a launch.
 You should see record: ON in the main screen.
-Once record turns back off, click the Data button and you will see two files prefixed with the word bogus.
+Once record turns back off, tap the Data button and you will see two files prefixed with the word bogus.
 That means that the application figured out this was not an actual launch, but simply a knock of the phone.
 You can view both the video and the data file by tapping them.

 Video Init Time: The amount of time it takes your phone hardware to start video recording.
 Shake your phone while vertical and launch ready to test.
 If this time is greater than 1.5 seconds, make sure to use the REC from another phone just prior to launch.
 REC is explained in detail in Recovery Help.

 Warning: Insure your phone has plenty of storage capacity to store launch video and data prior to each launch.
 Unexpected results will occur if storage runs out during a launch.

 Upload on landing: In settings, you have the option to automatically upload the launch's data file to Insane Rocketry and the video.
 For more information go to Settings.